I'm Meg Mateo Ilasco, a freelance creative and mother of two. I live in the San Francisco Bay Area.

 My road to becoming a freelance creative was hardly straightforward.
 My education background includes a bachelor's in psychology with specializations in Asian American studies and business administration from UCLA.
 I also pursued a graduate degree in architecture at UCLA.

-I was the creative director of Anthology Magazine, a home and lifestyle print magazine that I co-founded with Anh-Minh Le in 2010.
-Currently, I am a managing editor for a start-up publisher in Berkeley working on a range of titles from cookbooks to fitness.
+From 2010-2015, I was the creative director of Anthology Magazine, a home and lifestyle print magazine that I co-founded with Anh-Minh Le.

-I've authored seven books and founded the Inc. creative business series with Chronicle Books; designed several books including Knit to Flatter (STC Craft) and Repurposed Library (STC Craft); been featured in publications such as Sunset, Real Living, and Real Simple; served as a guest on radio programs including Martha Stewart Living Radio, After the Jump, and KPFA; written for sites/publications like San Francisco Chronicle and Design Sponge; served as a speaker at CCA, Alt Summit and EWIP; and received design awards from The Pasadena Museum of California Art, Print Magazine, and Western Publishing Association (Maggie Award).
+I've authored seven books and founded the Inc. creative business series with Chronicle Books; designed books for Abrams and Chronicle Books; been featured in publications such as Sunset, Real Living, and Real Simple; served as a guest on radio programs including Martha Stewart Living Radio, After the Jump, and KPFA; served as a speaker at CCA, Alt Summit and EWIP; and received design awards from The Pasadena Museum of California Art, Print Magazine, and Western Publishing Association (Maggie Award).

 Basically, I try to stay busy.